ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

     /// <summary>
     /// Triggered by the Move input Action.
 Converts the 2D input from the player
     /// (keyboard, joystick, or gamepad) into a 3D direction and passes it to the
-    /// MoveRigidbody component to move the player.
+    /// MoveTransform component to move the player.
     /// </summary>
     /// <param name="value">
     /// The InputValue wrapper passed automatically by the Player Input component.